panglesd/slipshow/docs/attributes-ref.rst

 Standalone attributes
 ---------------------

-An attribute that is separated from the rest of the content by blank lines is a *standalone attribute*.
-They are attached to en "empty" element.
-They are useful in the context of slipshow, to give an instruction (such as a pause) in the flow of the presentation, without being tied to a specific element!
+A set of attributes that is separated from the rest of the content by blank lines is *standalone*.
+The attributes are attached to en "empty" element.
+It is useful in the context of slipshow, to give an instruction (such as a pause) in the flow of the presentation, without being tied to a specific element!

 .. code-block:: markdown

    Some text

    {pause}

    Some other text

 Blocks and inlines